 Many volunteered to help clean up and pack up the supplies and we were on our way by 6:00 PM…another miracle.

 In the evening Evonne, Nancy and I debriefed the day and enjoyed sweet fellowship and reflective communion.

-04.19.2015, Sunday ~ Ed won a new car the weekend before, so we enjoyed sporting it to the morning worship service.
+April 19, 2015, Sunday ~ Ed won a new car the weekend before, so we enjoyed sporting it to the morning church service.
 Ed and Nancy live under a fountain of God’s rich favor.
 After the morning church service, Pastors Tom and Susan, joined Ed, Nancy and I for another spectacular view of the Willamette Valley while enjoying a delightful brunch.

 The drive home was easy and without incident.
-Although the vehicle was unloaded immediately upon arrival, it took a week of evenings after work (my gainful employment job) to put everything away.
-My heart is very grateful to the HGRM Intercessors who are faithful to stand in the gap and pray as the LORD sends me forth, and grateful for the 16 women who decided to step out of the boat and learn to worship ELOHIM in a new and different way, and for the 4 hosts who were willing to devote their time, energy and resources for the Glory of YESHUA!
+Although the vehicle was unloaded immediately upon arrival, it took a week of evenings after work to put everything away.
+My heart is very grateful to the H.G.R.M.
+Intercessors who are faithful to stand in the gap and pray as the LORD sends me forth, and grateful for the 16 women who decided to step out of the boat and learn to worship ELOHIM in a new and different way, and for the 4 hosts who were willing to devote their time, energy and resources for the Glory of YESHUA!